nicholascross/TerminalUI/README.md

 ## Example

 Run the interactive example (press 'q' or Ctrl-C to quit).
 The interface now consists of:
+- Each widget displays its optional title over the top border.
 - A fixed-height header banner at the top.
 - A two-pane split: left pane shows a selectable list (fixed width), and right pane shows a scrollable text area.
 - A fixed-height input box at the bottom.